Strengthening Local News

 How serious is WCF about this?

-We're serious!
-The Foundation has committed three years of staff time and additional resources to strengthen the local news ecosystem.
+We're not kidding.
+The Foundation has committed at least three years of staff time and additional resources to strengthen the local news ecosystem.